 #1 – Not use Callable Bonds

-Callable bonds can be called by the issuer as per the call schedule and therefore including the same in the portfolio may disturb the laddering schedule and lead to untimely reinvestment risk.
+Callable bonds can be called by the issuer as per the call schedule, and therefore including the same in the portfolio may disturb the laddering schedule and lead to untimely reinvestment risk.
 The investor should know that the issuer will always call the bond when the interest rates fall because they will be able to re-issue the debt at a lower cost, and therefore the investor will be left in a low-interest-rate environment to reinvest his funds.

 #2 – Choose Stable Bonds

 The investor should take care of the credit rating of the bonds that he is putting in his portfolio, and always look up recent downgrades and upgrades issued by various rating agencies to understand whether the bond is worth investing or not.
-Further higher the coupon, greater is the risk associated with the bond and therefore the investor does his due diligence before investing so that he doesn’t take a higher risk than his tolerance level.
+Further higher the coupon, the greater is the risk associated with the bond, and therefore the investor does his due diligence before investing so that he doesn’t take a higher risk than his tolerance level.

 #3 – Invest for Long Term

 Laddering is a long term strategy with frequent reinvestments, and therefore the investment goal should be clear because the invested money may bear returns after continuing the strategy for a long period of time.
 So keeping sufficient funds separate should be a possibility for the investor.

 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

 Suppose an investor has $100,000 to invest, and due to his awareness of the bond ladder approach, he has made the following investment regime: